postmanlabs/labs-docs/_posts/01_postman/12_workspaces/2018-01-22-intro_to_workspaces.md

 You can invite other users to your Workspace.
 When you add an element to the Workspace, invited users can automatically see the update.

 You can [remove and delete](/docs/postman/workspaces/using_workspaces){:target="_blank"} an element from a Workspace.
-When you remove an element from a Workspace, it is no longer visible in that particular Workspace.
-However, you can still access that element in any other workspace where it resides.
+When you remove an element, it is no longer visible in that particular Workspace.
+However, you can still access that element in any other Workspace where it resides.
 When you delete an element, you completely eliminate it from Postman.

 **Team Workspaces**